-NOTE: The plating test should be continued until the test strip legs deflect from 2-20 units spread for the most accurate results.
+NOTE: The plating test should be continued until the test strip legs deflect up to 20 units spread for the most accurate results.
 The required plating time can be determined experimentally by examining the degree of spread after each minute of plating.
-Metallic deposits should not exceed and average thickness of 150 microinches unless the deposit is soft such as tin.
+Metallic deposit recommendation plating thickness is 100 microinches unless the deposit is soft such as tin.
 If the stress is near zero, a reading as low as 1 unit may result.

 T= Deposit thickness in inches.

-* Note once you determine what the Modulus of Elasticity in PSI then divide that number with the Modulus of Elasticity of the Substrate material (PN: 2042B Nickel Iron Test Strips are 21,000,000 and the PN: 270NI Pure Nickel Test Strip is 30,000,500) this will give you the M Value.
+* Note: once you determine what the Modulus of Elasticity in PSI then divide that number with the Modulus of Elasticity of the Substrate material (PN: 270NI Pure Nickel Test Strip is 30,000,500) this will give you the M Value.